nis-23/ab-test-analysis/README.md

 ## Setup

-* clone the github repository in the desrired directory.
+* Clone the github repository in the desrired directory.
 * Create a conda environment and install all the dependencies using conda or pip.
 * Activate the environment; navigate to the repo, and type jupyter notebook to open up the repo files in a jupyter server.